 Traffic Laws: Aggressive driving is commonplace, and many drivers fail to maintain safe following distances or signal before changing lanes or making turns.
 Overtaking at high-speed on undivided two-lane roads is common and may result in accidents.
 Drivers are also prone to stop suddenly on roads without warning, especially in the right lane.
 Drivers should use caution, as Israel has a high rate of fatalities from automobile accidents.

 Please refer to our Road Safety page for more information.
-We suggest that you visit the website of the country’s national tourist office and Israel’s Bureau of Motor Vehicles for road safety.
+We suggest that you visit the website of the country’s national tourist office and Israel's Ministry of Transport and Road Safety for road safety.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed that the Government of Israel’s Civil Aviation Authority is in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Israel’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page